-After more than 12 years of worshiping in Jackson schools, Cornerstone has entered into a lease agreement with Jackson Township to use the historic church building located at 569 Harmony Road.
+After more than 15 years of worshiping in Jackson schools, Cornerstone has entered into a lease agreement with Jackson Township to use the historic church building located at 569 Harmony Road.
 This historic church was built in 1844, and restorations are underway!
-We look forward to worshiping there in 2015!
+We look forward to worshiping there in the fall of 2017!

 During the restoration, we will continue to meet at McAuliffe Middle School (35 S. Hope Chapel Road) on Sundays at 10 AM!
 ALL ARE WELCOME!

 A Short History of the Church on Harmony Road

 Church attendance records show that the number of Methodists in New Jersey around 1800 was approximately 3,000.
 This number increased to over 14,000 in thirty years.
 Over half of all New Jersey Methodists were reported to be located in Burlington County and western Ocean County.
 The fervent religious revival that occurred near the middle of the 19th century brought 23 new churches to Jackson Township.
 The Harmony Methodist-Presbyterian Church was the second of nine Methodist churches.
 Since this was a very rural area, the original congregation was made up of Methodists and Presbyterians and was called the Harmony Church based on the combination of Protestant faiths.
 This became the name of the community and the name of the road on which it stands.